tokusumi/fastapi-cloudauth/README.md

 `Authorize` :unlock: button can be available at the endpoints injected dependency.

-You can supply a token and try endpoint interactively.
+You can supply a token and try the endpoint interactively.

 ![Swagger UI](https://raw.githubusercontent.com/tokusumi/fastapi-cloudauth/master/docs/src/authorize_in_doc.jpg)